olist/work-at-olist-marketing/README.md

    * Microsoft Excel;
    * BI tools (Power BI, Tableau, Qlik, etc);
    * Any other tool you like;
-5. Apply for the position at our [career page](https://www.99jobs.com/olist).
+5. Apply for the position at our [career page](http://bit.ly/work-at-olist-marketing).
 6. Send your analysis by email (you'll get the address at the selection process).
 7. You might be asked to explain some steps of your analysis at the interview.

+> Completing the test and applying for the postion does not guarantee that you will be called for interview.

 # Work at Olist Marketing Analytics - Test
 ## Dataset